Rural Chinese lender cautiously re-opens for business after averted bank run

 The Yichuan county government didn’t immediately reply to a Reuters request for comment on Thursday.
 Repeated calls to the Yichuan bank and its branches went unanswered.

-An official from the Henan branch of China’s banking and insurance regulator declined to comment on the online report, when asked by Reuters on the sidelines of a government press conference in Beijing.

-Reporting by Huizhong Wu in Yichuan and Cheng Leng in Beijing; Editing by Ryan Woo, Sam Holmes & Simon Cameron-Moore
+Reporting by Huizhong Wu in Yichuan and Cheng Leng in Beijing; Editing by Ryan Woo and Sam Holmes